jermer/combat-kitchen/readme.md

 ## Technology Stack

-The app's front end uses HTML, CSS, and Javascript at its core, including the jQuery and Boostrap frameworks.
-The back end is written in Python, using the Flask web app framework and a PostgresSQL database.
+The app's front end uses HTML, CSS, and Javascript at its core, including the jQuery and Bootstrap frameworks.
+The back end is written in Python, using the Flask web app framework and a PostgreSQL database.

 ## Future Design Goals